Enjoy easy to make sugar-free, ketogenic chocolate peanut butter cups with only 6 ingredients. They are 100% guilt-free!

 Be sure to keep these ketogenic chocolate peanut butter cups in the fridge, they will melt if left out in the heat!

-Simply enter “PRIMALEDGEHEALTH” on the checkout page and get 20% off your order!
+Enter “PRIMALEDGEHEALTH” on the checkout page and get 20% off your order!

 LAKANTO Monkfruit Sweeteners are